 And of course, we make sure to celebrate the Christian traditions and stories leading up to Christmas.
 We talk about the need for a savior to come to Earth and the joy and relief when Jesus finally arrived.
 The true message of Christmas is that God delivers on His promises, that He chose to be God with and among us, and entered this world humbly.

 Ideas On Keeping Santa Claus And Jesus

 Just because I kicked Santa to the curb doesn’t mean it’s the right way to go for everyone.
-Here’s some suggestions on how do Santa in a way that doesn’t betray Christian values.
+Here are some suggestions on how to do Santa in a way that doesn’t betray Christian values.

 Protect The Value Of Truth